This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - Example: “On This Day helped me to remember something from a year ago; the beginning of my journey to being a world class sloth expert.”

-- Blog centred around photographs, usually consisting of posts with little or no text but at least one more more photographs.
+- Blog centred around photographs, usually consisting of posts with little or no text.

 - Example: “That single photoblog was enough reason on its own to leave that comprimised silo network alternative.
 Good riddance!”